The Night of Decision (1938 film)

 The Night of Decision (Die Nacht der Entscheidung) is a 1938 German drama film directed by Nunzio Malasomma and starring Pola Negri, Hans Zesch-Ballot and Sabine Peters.
-The film was Negri's final production in Nazi Germany, made at the time of the Munich Crisis.
+Made at the time of the Munich Crisis, the film was Negri's final production in Nazi Germany.
 It was an independent film.

 The film's sets were designed by the art director Robert A. Dietrich and Artur Günther.